top of page

 Statement

 I make perverse dioramas with organic materials in all states of their potential forms to emphasize the malleability, humor, and fragility of the human condition.
 These perverse dioramas look like alterations on inorganic materials as "structure" where organic materials as "content" can succumb to the elements of time and force.
 Within them, my goal is to make visible the more invisible forces that shape a person’s choice of identities and circumstances.
-I am interested in presenting absurdist mechanisms and systems of production, like a ritual machine to “cook” a chicken, myself, in a nude swimsuit, after shedding off three plastic inflatable dinosaur suits, going through a metal cart of skin care ritual “stations” from top to bottom, to comment on the unconscious ways definitions of beauty and belonging become established.
+I am interested in presenting absurdist mechanisms and systems of production, like a ritual machine to “cook” a chicken, myself, in a nude swimsuit, after shedding off three plastic inflatable dinosaur suits, going through a metal cart of skin care ritual “stations” from top to bottom, to comment on the unconscious ways recognition of beauty and belonging become established.

 My performance work in the last five years have been modeling self care activities and rituals, from cupping, cleaning, bathing, wax immersion, circuit training and doing Iyengar yoga.
 They have been the genesis to the sculptural installations I now make with paraffin wax and plastic.
 I synthesize the actions and textures within a body ritual onto how I treat materials in the studio.
 I take inspiration from skincare routines.
 I am seduced by the clarity of steps, changing textures, temperatures, and duration of relating to one’s skin, and ease to reach satisfaction.
 From the preparatory steps to doing poses in Iyengar yoga, Abraham Maslow’s pyramid towards self-actualization, to Korean skin care routines, procedures are embedded into various philosophies of living.
 In today’s chaotic and globalized world, steps become a way to establish control and an illusory sense of agency that one’s actions can affect some change, even if it’s just to have softer skin.